simplic/documentation/dev/documentation/adding_version_numbers.md

 Required

 - **product_name**: A String value, indicating the productname of the repository or the repositories main repository.
-- **is_main_repo**: A boolean value, indicating whether the repository is the main repository of a module or not.

-Optional:

-- **main_repo_name**: Set this if the repository isnt the main repository.
-- **main_repo_init_path**: Set this to the relative path to the Init.cs file, if the main repository contains more than one Init.cs file.
+- **init_path**: The path to the Init.cs file of the repository.
+- **subrepositories**: A list of https clone links of all the subrepositories of the repository.